I just got back from the supermarket. While leaving with my groceries, I overheard the following conversation:

 I had many clients who had approached me for a project to be built with a specification already done.
 And I’ve had a number of surprised and excited responses after I ask them a few questions being like: “Ah, I never thought about that before” or “Oh, right, that should be there too!” or “Yes, that might indeed be a problem…”.
 The first-time clients of that list were approaching other consultants too but after the conversation, they just wanted to stick with me.

-The reason they want to stick with me is because I ask all sort of questions related to the project that I could think of.
+The reason they want to stick with me is that I ask all sorts of questions related to the project that I could think of.
 I’ve spent years with clients and had tons of issues popping up in the middle of the project or just before we deliver.
-And I’ve taken a note during the process and I ask all the questions I need answers to upfront to avoid similar situations.
+And I’ve taken note during the process and I ask all the questions I need answers to upfront to avoid similar situations.

 That is experience.
 And whenever a client asks: “Hey, that all sounds great, but isn’t that number too high?”
 I can follow up with the pointer to the conversation itself and all the edge cases, prevention mechanisms and additional value that I’m going to include by default.
 And I’m not really interested in working for rates that I don’t feel comfortable with – I would rather just reject a proposal than doing a work I consider wrong at first.